SpongePowered/SpongeDocs/source/server/management/plugins.rst

 * Do you run a current Java version?
 Sponge is built for Java 8 and is known to trigger a bug in the JRE 1.8.0_40, so make sure you use a version newer than that.
 * The plugin may be outdated.
 Is there a newer version of the plugin?
-* Does the plugin need a specific Implementation and/or Build of Sponge?
+* Does the plugin need a specific implementation and/or build of Sponge?
 Some plugins may bypass the Sponge API, or otherwise rely on details that change between versions or platforms.
 Check at the site you downloaded it from.